ReidP31/Leaflet-Project/README.md

 * Earthquakes of a magnitude of 5 or greater are exponentially larger than those that are magnitude less than 5

-## Instructions for Running on your local machine
+## Instructions for running on your local machine

 1. Download or copy and paste the files to a local repository
 <br/>